 There are standard forms and printed documents for filing claims for amounts not exceeding 2 000 euros, and also for financial claims submitted under a special procedure known as an ‘order for payment procedure’.
 There is no limit on the amount that can be claimed under the order for payment procedure, but you must provide documentary evidence of the debt.

 These forms (together with user guides) are available on the internet at:

 Juicio Monitorio (for the special procedure)

 They are also available to the public at the Court Registries and Central Services for each court district.

 For claims not exceeding 2 000 euros this is a very simple document.
 All it needs to contain are the claimant’s personal details, the other party’s personal details, where known, and a precise description of what the claimant is asking for.

-For claims of more than 2 000 euros, the document is more complicated because it must also include a description of the facts of the case, the legal grounds for the claim, and an ordered list clearly identifying the documents and other evidence submitted.
+For claims of more than 2 000 euros, the document is more complicated and must be drafted by a lawyer because it must also include a description of the facts of the case, the legal grounds for the claim, and an ordered list clearly identifying the documents and other evidence submitted.